 - 1. Pay the Total Balance Owed Students will receive a 50% discount off the amount owed if payment is paid in full.
 The full 50% discount will not be applied, if tuition and fees for hours attended are not paid in full with the balance reduction. - 2.
 Pay with ACH Students will receive a 30% discount off the amount owed if they sign the ACH agreement to have payments automatically drafted from their bank or financial institution.
 Funds must be available for scheduled withdraw to continue with ACH.

-3. Set up monthly personal student payments.
 Students may be turned over to collections for non-payment or not being in compliance with their Payment Plan.